Prag8855/aab/content/guides/moving-in.md

 Date_created: 2019-10-25
 ---

 After you [move to Berlin](/guides/find-a-flat-in-berlin) and [find an apartment](/guides/find-a-flat-in-berlin), you must move in.
-This guide shows you what there is to do.
+This guide shows you how it works.

 {% include "_blocks/tableOfContents.html" %}